 It is important to note that the regulation regarding the 100ml rule is still in effect i.e. passengers can bring liquids in containers of 100mls or less packed in a single transparent, re-sealable one litre plastic bag.
+Please note that the size of ALL containers of 100mls or less must be clearly branded.
 Click here for PDF version of EU Liquids Regulations.

 The following information sets out what the regulations mean whether you are travelling for business or leisure purposes, what you need to bear in mind if you have children travelling with you or if you have special dietary or medical requirements.
 In addition we have anticipated some questions that might arise from the introduction of the new regulations and have, hopefully, supplied clear answers to those questions (click here to view FAQs).

 Containers of 100mls or less of liquids, gels, pastes, lotions and cosmetics may be brought through the passenger security screening points at all EU Airports.
 In addition, these items MUST be presented at the passenger security screening point in a transparent re-sealable bag of no more than one litre capacity, 20cm x 20cm.
 The rules apply to all liquids/gels/pastes such as water and beverages, aerosol cans and toiletries such as toothpaste, shaving cream, hair gel, lip-gloss and creams.

 Exempt items must also be placed in a separate transparent re-sealable bag and presented separately at the passenger security screening area.

 The following rules apply to liquids in hand baggage: